 Pole wiring shall be provided with the luminaire.
 Pole wire shall run from handhole to luminaire.
 Pole wire shall be sized No. 10, rated 600 V, RHW/USE-2, and have copper conductors, stranded in conformance with ASTM B 8.
 Pole wire shall be insulated with cross-linked polyethylene (XLP) insulation.
+Pole wire shall include a phase, neutral, and green ground wire.
 Wire shall be trained within the pole or sign structure so as to avoid abrasion or damage to the insulation.

-Pole wire shall be extended through the pole, pole grommet, luminaire ring, and any associated arm.
+Pole wire shall be extended through the pole, pole grommet, luminaire ring, and any associated arm and tenon.
 The pole wire shall be terminated in a manner that avoids sharp kinks, pinching, pressure on the insulation, or any other arrangement prone to damaging insulation value and producing poor megger test results.
 Wires shall be trained away from heat sources within the luminaire.
 Wires shall be terminated so all strands are extended to the full depth of the terminal lug with the insulation removed far enough so it abuts against the shoulder of the lug, but is not compressed as the lug is tightened.

 Included with the pole wiring shall be fusing located in the handhole.
-Fusing shall be according to Article 1065.01 with the exception that fuses shall be 6 ampere.
+Fusing shall be according to Article 1065.01 with the exception that fuses shall be 6 amperes.